awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Metadata accessible**: Whether to enable or disable access to the instance metadata\.
 For more information, see [Configuring the instance metadata service](configuring-instance-metadata-service.md)\.
    + **Metadata version**: If you enable access to the instance metadata, you can choose to require the use of Instance Metadata Service Version 2 when requesting instance metadata\.
 For more information, see [Configuring instance metadata options for new instances](configuring-instance-metadata-service.md#configuring-IMDS-new-instances)\.
    + **Metadata token response hop limit**: If you enable instance metadata, you can set the allowable number of network hops for the metadata token\.
 For more information, see [Configuring the instance metadata service](configuring-instance-metadata-service.md)\.
    + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
-For more information, see [Running Commands on Your Linux Instance at Launch](user-data.md)\.
+For more information, see [Running commands on your Linux instance at launch](user-data.md)\.

 1. Choose **Create launch template**\.